pixlsus/website/src/articles/interview-chdk/index.md

 **waterwingz** From what I understand, he assembled a little piece of code that loaded and ran in the place of the expected firmware update code.
 Once he could do that, by trial & error he learned what memory address needed to be poked to turn one of the camera's LEDs on & off.
 And once he could do that, he recoded so as to dump the camera's memory contents serially via that LED to a phototransistor interfaced to an external computer.
 After that it was a matter of reverse assembly of the raw code to learn how the rest of the boot process and camera firmware worked.

-**reyalp** I don't know the specifics of exactly what <dfn>VitalyB</dfn> did for the very first camera, but generally to make a hack work with the existing firmware, you need a copy of the firmware code to disassemble and analyze.
+**reyalp** I don't know the specifics of exactly what *VitalyB* did for the very first camera, but generally to make a hack work with the existing firmware, you need a copy of the firmware code to disassemble and analyze.
 The advantage of using LED blinking is that the code is really simple: You just need to know how to control an LED (done writing to specific address on these cameras) and a loop.
 In contrast, writing a file to the SD card requires a whole stack with an SD driver, a filesystem driver and so on.
 Without having already analyzed the firmware, you don't know how to interface with those things, and on Powershot cameras, they aren't really available after a firmware update file is loaded.
 Blinking was used frequently in the early days of CHDK, but around 2010 Alfredo Ortega and Oren Isacson of Core Labs worked out how to run scripts in Canon's native scripting language (which we call Canon Basic).
 I wrote a script to dump the original firmware from Canon Basic, and we've used that as the primary way of dumping firmware ever since.

 #### Canon DSLR's also allow this same kind of hack.
-Why did <dfn>VitalyB</dfn> start with point-and-shoot cameras?
+Why did *VitalyB* start with point-and-shoot cameras?

 **waterwingz** I'm guessing, but probably he started there because he happened to own a Powershot and not a DSLR?
 Or maybe it was just the first device that he was able to find a backdoor into?

 **reyalp** While Canon DSLRs and P&S use the same basic CPU and operating systems, the rest of the code is very different.
 Running custom code on Canon DSLRs uses different mechanisms which weren't figured out until much later.
-My impression is <dfn>VitalyB</dfn> started on the camera he had (Powershot A610?).
+My impression is *VitalyB* started on the camera he had (Powershot A610?).
 The lower cost of P&S also makes them more attractive to experiment with, and before the rise of smartphones, P&S were much more common than DSLRs so there was a better chance of interested developers having them.

 #### Are there any ties between CHDK and Magic Lantern (a CHDK equivalent for Canon DSLRs)?